West Sonoma County Housing Progress

 $15,000

 Earmarked for TLC's young adult transitional housing program, serving foster youth aging out of foster care and other at-risk youth ages 16–25.
-TLC provides housing, job training, and applied life skills support, with programs concentrated around Santa Rosa Junior College.
+Housing, job training, and life-skills support around Santa Rosa Junior College.

 $5,000

-Funds scholarships for children from rural West County to attend the Museum's full-time summer camp experience under Group B of the Access for All program — allowing working parents to continue employment while their children are in enriching, safe summer programs.
+Scholarships for children from rural West County to attend the Museum's full-time summer camp — allowing working parents to continue employment while children are in enriching, safe summer programs.

 $5,000

 Supporting food insecurity relief across Sonoma County.
-REFB is the region's largest hunger-relief organization, serving over 135,000 individuals annually across five counties in Northern California.
+REFB is the region's largest hunger-relief organization, serving over 135,000 individuals annually across five counties.

 $5,000

-Supporting food insecurity and housing advocacy.
-This all-volunteer 501(c)3, founded by a formerly unhoused Santa Rosa resident, is one of the largest mutual aid networks in the Bay Area — providing meals, supplies, and advocacy for unsheltered Sonoma County residents seven days a week.
+All-volunteer 501(c)3 founded by a formerly unhoused Santa Rosa resident — one of the largest mutual aid networks in the Bay Area, providing meals, supplies, and advocacy for unsheltered Sonoma County residents seven days a week.

 $5,000

-A discretionary fund for teachers at Harmony Elementary and Salmon Creek Middle School (Occidental, CA) to purchase classroom supplies, fund field trips, and buy books — keeping impactful educators at rural West County schools and enriching the experience for all students.
+Discretionary fund for teachers at Harmony Elementary and Salmon Creek Middle School (Occidental, CA) — classroom supplies, field trips, and books to enrich the experience for rural West County students.

 $50,000